Next Ukrainian census: History

 In April 2008, the second Tymoshenko government decided to conduct the next census in 2011, and in 2009 to conduct a trial population census.
 In July 2010, the census was postponed to 2012, and the trial census to 2010.

 In January 2012, Deputy Prime Minister of Social Policy Serhiy Tihipko stated that the second All-Ukrainian population census will be carried out in 2013, and in 2012 “a population census will be carried out only for a single region, which is typical for the social composition of Ukraine".

 In September 2013, the second Azarov government set the census' date for 2016.
 In December 2015, the second Yatsenyuk government postponed it to 2020.

 In October 2019, the State Statistics Service of Ukraine confirmed that the national census was planned to be held from 10 November to 23 December 2020.
-But in April 2020, Minister of the Cabinet of Ministers Oleh Nemchinov said there would be no census in 2020 and probably not in 2021, because the census was "an expensive endeavour."
+But in April 2020, Minister of the Cabinet of Ministers Oleh Nemchinov said there would be no census in 2020 and probably not in 2021, because it was "an expensive endeavour".

 Nemchinov stated in December 2020 that the next census was planned for 2023.

 Following the 2022 Russian invasion of Ukraine the census was postponed to an unknown date after the war.